kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Lesson2_Using_EXCEPT_and_INTERSECT.md

     e.HireDate
 FROM Employees e
 INNER JOIN Departments d ON e.d.DepartmentID = d.DepartmentID
-INNER JOIN EmployeeProjects ep ON e.EmployeeID = ep.e.EmployeeID
+INNER JOIN EmployeeProjects ep ON e.EmployeeID = ep.EmployeeID
 WHERE e.IsActive = 1
 AND ep.IsActive = 1
 AND (ep.EndDate IS NULL OR ep.EndDate > GETDATE())